Being a real estate agent comes with many (many!) unique challenges. Heavy competition, highly-emotional clients, ever-evolving market conditions…

 2. List Your Personal Savings/Investment Needs

 Savings and investments aren’t optional.
 Especially for real estate agents.
 With your inconsistent income and total lack of retirement help, you need to invest in protecting your financial future.
-There are 3 key saving and investment accounts you’ll need: an emergency fund, a retirement fund, and a dream fund.
+There are three key saving and investment accounts you’ll need:

 Emergency Fund